mongodb/docs/source/includes/parameters-map-reduce.rst

   :ref:`maximum BSON document size <limit-bson-document-size>`.
 This requirement may be violated when large documents are returned and then joined together in subsequent ``reduce`` steps.

-- Starting in MongoDB 4.4, :dbcommand:`mapReduce` no longer supports
-  the deprecated BSON Type JavaScript code with scope (BSON Type 15) for its functions.
-The ``reduce`` function must be either BSON Type String (BSON Type 2) or BSON Type JavaScript (BSON Type 13).
-To pass constant values which will be accessible in the ``reduce`` function, use the ``scope`` parameter.

-  | The use of JavaScript code with scope for the ``reduce`` function
-    has been deprecated since version 4.2.1.

 Because it is possible to invoke the ``reduce`` function more than once for the same key, the following